Ramakrishna Mission: History

-Ramakrishna Paramahamsa (1836–1886), regarded as a 19th-century mystic, was the inspirator of the Ramakrishna Order of monks and is regarded as the spiritual founder of the Ramakrishna Movement.
-Ramakrishna was a priest in the Dakshineswar Kali Temple and attracted several monastic and householder disciples.
-Narendranath Dutta, who later became Vivekananda, was one of the chief monastic disciples.
-According to Vrajaprana, shortly before his death in 1886 Ramakrishna gave the ochre cloths to his young disciples, who were planning to become renunciates.
-Ramakrishna entrusted the care of these young boys to Vivekananda.
-After Ramakrishna's death, the young disciples of Ramakrishna gathered and practised spiritual disciplines.
-They took informal monastic vows on a night of 24 December 1886.
+Ramakrishna Paramahamsa (1836–1886), regarded as a 19th-century mystic, was the inspirer of the Ramakrishna Order of monks and is regarded as the spiritual founder of the Ramakrishna Movement.
+Ramakrishna was a priest at the Dakshineswar Kali Temple and attracted several monastic and household disciples.

+In 1886, shortly before his death, Ramakrishna gave the ochre cloths of renunciation to his young disciples, who were planning to become renunciants.
+Ramakrishna entrusted the care of these young aspirants to Vivekananda.
+After his death, the young disciples of Ramakrishna gathered and practised spiritual disciplines.
+They took informal monastic vows on the night of 24 December 1886.

 After the death of Ramakrishna in 1886, the monastic disciples formed the first Math (monastery) at Baranagore.
-Later Vivekananda became a wandering monk and in 1893 he was a delegate at the 1893 Parliament of the World's Religions.
-His speech there, beginning with "Sisters and brothers of America" became famous and brought him widespread recognition.
+Later, Vivekananda became a wandering monk, and in 1893, he was a delegate at the Parliament of the World's Religions held in the year 1893.
+His speech there, beginning with "Sisters and Brothers of America," became famous and brought him widespread recognition.
 Vivekananda went on lecture tours and held private discourses on Hinduism and spirituality.
-He also founded the first Vedanta Society in the United States at New York.
+He also founded the first Vedanta Society in the United States, in New York.
 He returned to India in 1897 and founded the Ramakrishna Mission on 1 May 1897.
-Though he was a Hindu sadhu and was hailed as the first Hindu missionary in modern times, he exhorted his followers to be true to their faith but respect all religions of the world as his guru Ramakrishna had taught that all religions are pathways to God.
-One such example is his exhortion that one can be born in a church but he or she should not die in a church meaning that one should realise the spiritual truths for themselves and not stop at blindly believing in doctrines taught to them.
+Though Vivekananda was a Hindu sadhu and was hailed as the first Hindu missionary in modern times, he exhorted his followers to be true to their faith and respect all the religions of the world, as Ramakrishna, his guru, had taught that all religions are pathways to God.
+One such example is his exhortation that one can be born in a church, but he or she should not die in a church, meaning that one should realise the spiritual truths for themselves and not stop at blindly believing in doctrines taught to them.
 The same year, famine relief was started at Sargachi by Swami Akhandananda, a direct disciple of Ramakrishna.
 Swami Brahmananda, a direct disciple of Ramakrishna, was appointed as the first president of the Order.
 After the death of Vivekananda in 1902, Sarada Devi, the spiritual counterpart of Ramakrishna, played an important role as the advisory head of a nascent monastic organisation.
 Gayatri Spivak writes that Sarada Devi "performed her role with tact and wisdom, always remaining in the background."